 Project Gutenberg provides select books in a variety of languages from Chinese to Yiddish and categories from animals to technology.
 For a huge collection, a number of reading avenues, and a few little extras, check out Project Gutenberg.

-Hopefully you have bookmarked these four terrific sites for free ebooks.
-Then, when you are in the mood to sit down with a good book, whether during a break at school or on a relaxing vacation to a sunny clime, you will not have to look far.
+Hopefully you are ready to visit these terrific sites for free ebooks.
+Then, when you are in the mood to sit down with a good book, whether during a break at school or on vacation, you will not have to look far.
 On that note, here are our tips to find Kindle books to read on vacation.